SelfOdom: Self-supervised Egomotion and Depth Learning via Bi-directional Coarse-to-Fine Scale Recovery: Introduction

-To solve this problem, previous researchers use prior information, e.g. velocity or camera height to recover the scale metric.
-A recent work, i.e. VIOLearner \cite{VIOLearner}, calculates the interpolated depths from pointcloud data to replace depth learning, and use the depths with absolute scale to obtain pose with absolute scale.
-However, the performance of scale recovery highly depends on the quality of pointcloud data, i.e. sparsity.
-Moreover, the interpolated depths do not conform to the multi-view geometry, and thus can be not used as supervised labels for depth learning, so that VIOLearner only produces pose estimates.
+Despite its advantages, self-supervised learning-based odometry estimation still suffers from the scale-ambiguity problem.
+To address this, researchers have attempted to incorporate prior information such as velocity \cite{packnet-sfm}, camera height \cite{SelfSupervisedSR} or pointcloud data \cite{VIOLearner} to recover the scale metric of pose and depth.
+VIOLearner \cite{VIOLearner} is one such method that uses point cloud data for scale recovery.
+By calculating the interpolated depths from point cloud data and using depths with absolute scale, VIOLearner can obtain pose with absolute scale.
+However, the quality of point cloud data greatly affects the performance of scale recovery as it is highly dependent on its sparsity.
+Furthermore, the interpolated depths do not conform to the multi-view geometry and cannot be used as supervised labels for depth learning.
+As a result, VIOLearner can only produce pose estimates.
+In contrast, our proposed method can generate both pose and depth estimates, overcoming these limitations.

-We instead propose a self-supervised learning framework to jointly estimate ego-motion and depths with global scale metric from image sequences, via a novel Bi-directional coarse-to-fine scale recovery process.
-Instead of interpolating depths directly, in our model, point clouds data are used to compare with a pretrained depth model to calculate coarse scale ratio and depths.
-A two-stages process of scale recovery is proposed to firstly produce coarse pose via a single-directional scale recovery conditioned on coarse depths, and then refine depths and poses together through a bi-directional coarse-to-fine scale recovery.
-Our model is capable of generating both depths and poses with global scale accurately and robustly, even in low-light conditions (i.e. driving at night).
-In addition, inertial data can also be introduced into the framework via an attention based fusion module that further improves the performance of rotation estimation.
+We instead introduce \textbf{SelfOdom}, a novel \textbf{Self}-supervised \textbf{Odom}etry learning framework.
+This framework jointly produces pose and depth estimates with global scale metric from monocular image sequences.
+Our approach utilizes a bi-directional coarse-to-fine scale recovery strategy to achieve both visual-odometry (VO) and visual-inertial odometry (VIO) learning.
+Unlike other methods that directly interpolate depths, we utilize point clouds to compare against a pretrained depth model to calculate the coarse scale ratio of depths.
+Our proposed approach involves a two-stage process for scale recovery.
+Firstly, we produce coarse pose via single-directional scale recovery conditioned on coarse depths.
+Then, we refine depths and poses together through a bi-directional coarse-to-fine scale recovery.
+This strategy allows our model to accurately and robustly generate depths and poses with global scale under both normal and complex lighting conditions, such as a night driving scene.
+Furthermore, our framework is flexible and can accommodate inertial data in addition to images via an attention-based fusion module that further enhances the performance of rotation estimation.

 Our contributions can be summarized as follows: